Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Analyze hotspots/README.md

 ## How to use the sample

 Select a date range (between 1998-01-01 and 1998-05-31) from the dialog and tap on Analyze.
-The results will be shown on the map upon successful completion of the `GeoprocessingJob`.
+The results will be shown on the map upon successful completion of the `AGSGeoprocessingJob`.

 ## How it works

-1. Create a `AGSGeoprocessingTask` with the URL set to the endpoint of a geoprocessing service.
+1. Create an `AGSGeoprocessingTask` with the URL set to the endpoint of a geoprocessing service.
-2. Create a query string with the date range as an input of `GeoprocessingParameters`.
+2. Create a query string with the date range as an input of `AGSGeoprocessingParameters`.
-3. Use the `AGSGeoprocessingTask` to create a `GeoprocessingJob` with the `AGSGeoprocessingParameters` instance.
+3. Use the `AGSGeoprocessingTask` to create an `AGSGeoprocessingJob` with the `AGSGeoprocessingParameters` instance.
-4. Start the `AGSGeoprocessingJob` and wait for it to complete and return a `GeoprocessingResult`.
+4. Start the `AGSGeoprocessingJob` and wait for it to complete and return an `AGSGeoprocessingResult`.
-5. Get the resulting `AGSArcGISMapImageLayer` using `AGSGeoprocessingResult.getMapImageLayer`.
+5. Get the resulting `AGSArcGISMapImageLayer`.
 6. Add the layer to the map's operational layers.

 ## Relevant API